milkers/hackathon.submit/Readme.md

-# Koding Global Virtual Hackathon's Submission Example
+# TOKI - Koding Global Virtual Hackathon's Submission

-This is a sample submission repository for the hackathon.
-If you don't know what that is, please [go here](https://koding.com/Hackathon).
-You can fork this repo and use this as a starting point.
-You *do not* have send a pull request for this repo.
-This is just a sample of what your repo can look like when you submit it to us as part of the final process for the hackathon.
+Welcome to our KGVH submission page.

 ## Description

 [![Koding Hackathon](/images/badge.png?raw=true "Koding Hackathon")](https://koding.com/Hackathon)

-A brief introduction to your project.
-It should include the motivation behind the project and also how it addresses the hackthon theme you've selected.
+We build a tool for slidecasting.
+People upload their presentations to the site and then start presenting while we record their voice as well as how they interact with their presentations.

 ## Screenshots